CIS565-Fall-2020/Project3-CUDA-Path-Tracer/README.md

 * A shading kernel with BSDF evaluation for:
   * Ideal Diffuse surfaces
   * Perfectly specular-reflective (mirrored) surfaces
-* Path continuation/termination using Stream Compaction (Thrust::partition)
+* Path continuation/termination using Stream Compaction (thrust::partition)
-* Sorting rays/pathSegments/intersections contiguous in memory by material type
+* Sorting rays/pathSegments/intersections contiguous in memory by material type (thrust::sort_by_key)
 * The first bounce intersections cache for re-use across all subsequent iterations

 ### Results